jesperancinha/your-finance-je/README.md

 Let's make a bunch of [KumuluzEE](https://ee.kumuluz.com/) Apps and with it investigate the most common secure protocols using REST services.

-Here a the definitions of our apps:

-1.  [your-finance-invoice-shipping](./your-financeje-invoice-shipping) - We will use JWT token.
-It will handle the sending of invoices
+Our test app is located here:

-2.  [your-finance-banking](./your-financeje-banking) - We will access banking
+[your-finance-banking](./your-financeje-banking) - We will access banking
-3.  [your-finance-mortgages](./your-financeje-mortgages) - Let's buy a house!
-4.  [your-financeje-overview](./your-financeje-overview) - Let's have an overview!

 This project is also the official support project of my article on medium: